Voluntary export restraint

-A voluntary export restraint (VER) or voluntary export restriction is a measure by which the government or an industry in the importing country arranges with the government or the competing industry in the exporting country for a restriction on the volume of the latter's exports of one or more products.
+A voluntary export restraint (VER) or voluntary export restriction is a self-imposed, voluntary restriction implemented by an exporting country, on the volume of its exports to another country.
+This can be negotiated between governments, or with the competing industries.

 By this definition, the term VER is a generic reference for all bilaterally agreed measures to restrain exports.
 They are sometimes referred to as 'Export Visas'.
 The restraint could be a preset limit, a reduction in the exported amount, or a complete restriction.

-Typically VERs arise when industries seek protection from competing imports from particular countries.
-VERs are then offered by the exporting country to appease the importing country and deter it from imposing explicit (and less flexible) trade barriers.
+Typically, VERs arise when industries seek protection from competing imports from another country.
+Then, through negotiations, the exporting country may choose to implement VERs to appease the importing country, and deter it from imposing explicit (and less flexible) trade barriers, such as tariffs and import quotas.

-The implementation of VERs was prohibited in 1994 under modifications to the General Agreement on Tariffs and Trade (Article 11).
+The implementation of VERs was prohibited in 1994 under modifications to the General Agreement on Tariffs and Trade (Article 11), with member countries also agreeing to phase out existing VERs.

 Overview

 Voluntary export restrictions are usually due to pressure from importing countries.
 Therefore, one can consider export restrictions to be "voluntary" simply because exporting countries may find such restrictions more desirable than alternative trade barriers that importing countries may establish.
 In addition, in non-competitive, especially oligopolistic industries, export companies may find that negotiating voluntary export restrictions is beneficial to them, and then export restrictions are truly "voluntary."

 If voluntary export restrictions include government-to-government agreements, they usually refer to orderly market sales arrangements, and usually specify export management rules, negotiation rights, and supervision of trade flows.
 In some countries, especially in the United States, structured marketing arrangements are legally different from strictly defined voluntary export restrictions.
 Agreements involving industry participation are often referred to as voluntary restriction arrangements.
 The difference between these forms of voluntary export restrictions is mainly legal and literal, and has nothing to do with the economic impact of voluntary export restrictions.

 A typical voluntary export restriction imposes restrictions on the supply of export products based on the type, country and quantity of the commodity.
-The -General Agreement on Tariffs and Trade regulations on government's influence on trade prohibit export restrictions under normal circumstances; if export restrictions are approved, these restrictions must be non-discriminatory and can only be implemented through tariffs, taxes and fees.
+The General Agreement on Tariffs and Trade regulations on government's influence on trade prohibit export restrictions under normal circumstances; if export restrictions are approved, these restrictions must be non-discriminatory and can only be implemented through tariffs, taxes and fees.
 However, the government's involvement in voluntary export restrictions is not always clear.
 In addition, voluntary export restrictions do not always have clear market share clauses; for example, they may take the form of export forecasts and therefore become cautious in nature.